AmarjeetMohanty/Blockchain-based-voting-system/README.md

 # Python-based Voting System

 This is a Python-based Voting System, which is a command-line application that allows users to create and participate in polls.
-The application uses the Python programming language and the SQLite database.
+The application uses the Python programming language .

 ## Features
 * Create a new poll